alphagov/pay-adminusers/docs/api_specification.md

 ## PUT /v1/api/users/`{externalId}`/services/`{serviceId}`

-This endpoint updates a service role of a perticular user.
+This endpoint updates a service role of a particular user.

 ### Request example